LeventHAN/SquadStatJS/README.md

 You can use this to entertain the players in your community.
 It will simulate the players in your server to play better and longer.

 ### Prerequisites
+ * MySQL sql_mode should NOT have the following mode: `ONLY-FULL-GROUP-BY`
  * Git
  * [Node.js](https://nodejs.org/en/) (Current) - [Download](https://nodejs.org/en/)
  * [SquadJS](https://github.com/Thomas-Smyth/SquadJS)